adrian-rodr/Rodriguez_2025_AFepigenome/README.md

 The repository includes data derived from genome-wide sequencing and microarray analysis, as well as code used for downstream analyses and for generating the figures presented in the publication.

-The raw ChIP-sequencing and DNA methylation array data reported in this study have been deposited in the GEO under accession numbers GSE227793 and GSE291249, respectively
+The raw ChIP-sequencing and DNA methylation array data reported in this study have been deposited in the GEO under accession numbers GSE227793 and GSE291249, respectively.

 ## ChIP-seq data analysis